PrincetonUniversity/removing_tedium/05_symbolic_links/README.md

 alias pwd='pwd -P'
 ```

-## /projects and /tigress
+## /projects2 (large clusters only, i.e., not adroit)

-Make a second symbolic link from your home directory to `/tigress`:
+Make a second symbolic link from your home directory to `/projects2`:

 ```
 $ cd ~
-$ ln --symbolic /tigress/<YourNetID> grs   # Della, Stellar, Tiger, Traverse
+$ ln --symbolic /projects2/<letter>/<YourNetID> prj   # Della, Stellar, Tiger
 ```

 Can you think of another symbolic link that could be used to speed-up your workflow?
-Maybe something like `prj -> /projects/ACHURCH/aturing`?
+Maybe a link to the directory containing your current project.

 ## How to remove a symbolic link

-*IMPORTANT*: To remove a symbolic link use, for example, `$ rm grs`.
+*IMPORTANT*: To remove a symbolic link use, for example, `$ rm prj`.
 Do not include a trailing slash after the symbolic link name.